CleverRaven/Cataclysm-DDA/doc/MAGIC.md

     "max_duration": 1
   }
   ```
-  note: Here we have to use one spell on the caster itself and the other on the hostile target. in order to make the caster cast a spell on itself - you must specify the `id` of whatever spell you're using and write near it in the same brackets `hit_self`: true, the second spell will be cast on the target
+  Explanation: Here we have one spell with two effects: one on the caster and the other on the target.
+To do this, you must specify the `id` of whatever spell you're using with the `extra_effects` field, with `"hit_self": true`, the second spell will be cast on the target
-	This is necessary only if we need an effect that is cast on a target and a second effect that is cast on the caster.
+	This is only necessary if we need an effect that is cast on a target and a second effect that is cast on the caster.

 #### Monsters